JULY 2022, LOVE: Babymother (1998)

 It’s not just the lighting that is campy and immersive.
 That’s the whole feel.
 Naturally, once I realize the camp, and the wacky styling, I immediately think - is the film supposed come off this queer?
 But then, what if campy and wacky come together into something other than queer?
 Particularly as a Black film, a Black British film?
 Am I seeing this in a white way?
 Is the truth of my sexuality, my gender, my vocation “coloring” things?
 Not to mention the class that comes along with this, and well, of course - I’m an outsider right?

 So.
 What’s wacky, campy, and Black all over? (please let me know if that’s too much?
 As this is a free write… all the notes are).
 Or well, I wondered, what else could I be seeing that is very Black, but also wacky and campy?
 What if, perhaps, it is the way they take up space in the city.
-That there is a diasporic Black Caribbean space that is multigenerational, weighted under a ton of bricks of oppression, but still so, so free?
+That there is a diasporic Black Caribbean space that is multigenerational, weighted under a ton of bricks of oppression, but still so, so nimble?

 Girlish Grownness